-Ancel Glink.
-No law firm knows library law like we do - we wrote the book, literally.
-As authors of the Financial Manual for Illinois Libraries, we've represented local governments longer than any other Illinois law firm.
-Progressive in our thinking, zealous in our client advocacy, and relentless in our commitment to Illinois libraries, only a firm like Ancel Glink knows this much about your legal needs.
-So whatever your questions are, think Ancel Glink!
+Glink DICIANNI & KRAFTHEFER Ancel Glink.
+No law firm knows library law like we do - we wrote the book.
+Progressive in our thinking, zealous in our client advocacy, and relentless in our commitment to Illinois libraries, only a firm like Ancel Glink could know this much about library law.